dvrpc/workforce-to-warehouse/README.md

 gtfs2db append /path/to/gtfs/bus_data.zip 'postgresql://user:pw!@host:port/db'
 ```

 If you're simply following along with the analysis DVRPC did, you can run `make load` to load the feeds in the /data folder.
+Note that this also loads the sidewalk network.

 Note that you'll need to populate a .env file at the root of your project.
 A template is here.
 Note you can leave the DB_URI variable as-is, it populates based on the others.